 Our founding team of M.I.T., Stanford, and Princeton engineers previously developed pioneering breakthroughs in solar power technology.
 They had a hunch that techniques used to harness the energy of the sun could also be used to make a better diamond, atom by atom.

 We started by studying the laws of nature.
 Diamonds are born from a fiery heat, so we set out to create a plasma of unprecedented energy density.
 We coded software to run tens of thousands of physics-based simulations.
 In a warehouse just south of San Francisco, we built novel plasma reactors with hundreds of individually precision-engineered parts.
 Then, we formed plasma as hot as the outer layer of the sun.

 It is far from easy to make diamond – most of our early experiments failed.
 But after years of effort, we were able to create the conditions in which nature forms diamond on its own.
-Diamonds in Earth forms within a few hours actually (learn more); our process is 100 times slower.
+Our growth process operates at far lower pressures than Earth's and results in each diamond being unique.